oc-ben-ellis/data-fetcher-app/docs/troubleshooting.md

 **Cause**: The configuration doesn't exist in the registry.

 **Solution**:
-- Check available configurations: `poetry run python -m oc_fetcher.main`
+- Check available configurations: `poetry run python -m data_fetcher.main`
 - Use only available configurations: `us-fl` or `fr`

 #### Missing Environment Variables